1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 2. Medications

-• H2 blockers to reduce heartburn episodes
+• H2 blockers to prevent heartburn cases.

 3. Minimally Invasive Procedures

-• Endoscopic dilation � gently stretches the ring using a balloon or specialized tool
+• Endoscopic dilation - dilates the ring by utilizing a balloon or a special equipment.

-• Ring incision � a precise cut to widen the esophageal opening (in select cases)
+• Ring incision - an incision in order to enlarge the esophageal aperture (in other cases)

 Rishi Chadha